kth-step/HolBA/README.md

 # Software versions

 - HOL4 commit: `d0a474d1d1cba7c32acb6056a6288c44c2f1a75b`
-- PolyML (e.g. current polyml version packaged for Ubuntu, 5.7.1)
+- Poly/ML (e.g. current Poly/ML version packaged for Ubuntu, 5.7.1)

 # How to compile

 * First, run `make [main|examples|benchmarks|...]` in the root directory, according to your needs.
-* Then, go in the directory you want to use and run `{HOLDIR}/bin/Holmake`.
+* Then, go into the directory you want to use and run `{HOLDIR}/bin/Holmake`.
 * If one of the previous steps fails, try to clean your Git working directory by `make cleanslate` in the project root directory. **Be careful though**, this command is quite dangerous as it can easily eat your files (`Holmakefile`s are